What Is An Advance Wound Care Center?

-While there are many departments and clinics in a big hospital, you might not be aware that there is a wound clinic.
-Dr. Att Nitibhon, director of surgery at Bangkok Hospital, explained the definition of a wound clinic as below.
+While there are many departments and clinics in a big hospital, you might not be aware that there is an Advance Wound Care Center.
+Dr. Att Nitibhon, director of surgery at Bangkok Hospital, explained the definition of an Advance Wound Care Center as below.

-The Wound Clinic focuses on the evaluation and treatment of chronic wounds that do not heal within 4 weeks.
+The Advance Wound Care Center focuses on the evaluation and treatment of chronic wounds that do not heal within 4 weeks.
 Common causes of these wounds are diabetes, pressure ulcers, venous insufficiency, and peripheral arterial disease.
 You or your loved one will need special care if he or she has a wound that will not heal.

 Wounds, in otherwise healthy individuals, usually heal uneventfully on their own.
 In patients with chronic, non-healing wounds, there is frequently an underlying health problem preventing the wound from healing in a natural fashion.
 A chronic wound can lead to dangerous complications, but there are a number of treatment options to help avoid more serious problems.
 This is why you should not ignore a wound that does not heal.